 Loraine Strayer: Partial Knee Replacement

-“Over the last few years, I have developed a high tolerance for pain,” said 67-year-old Loraine Strayer, “but after my knee surgery at Allegiance Health, I am nearly pain free.”
+“Over the last few years, I have developed a high tolerance for pain,” said 67-year-old Loraine Strayer, “but after my knee surgery at Henry Ford Allegiance Health, I am nearly pain free.”

 Loraine has osteoarthritis in her knee, a condition that breaks down cartilage—the tissue that covers the ends of the bones in the joint and allows them to glide smoothly.
 The cartilage damage causes the bones to rub painfully against each other.

-Loraine’s rheumatologist, Syed Raza, MD, had been treating her osteoarthritis nonsurgically.
+Loraine’s rheumatologist had been treating her osteoarthritis nonsurgically.
 “He is very good, and he kept me going with injections of cortisone and other steroids,” she said.
-Loraine also tried ad arthroscopy, a minimally invasive procedure that allows a surgeon to see into the joint and repair some of the damage.
+Loraine also tried an arthroscopy, a minimally invasive procedure that allows a surgeon to see into the joint and repair some of the damage.
 “But that didn’t relieve the pain for long, and I knew I would eventually need knee replacement surgery,” she said.

 Loraine learned that a partial knee replacement is minimally invasive surgery in which only the damaged part of the cartilage and bone is removed and replaced with metal and plastic.
 This leaves as much as possible of the healthy tissue and bone intact and results in a shorter recovery time than total knee replacement.